 Encourages open communication – when the worker feels listened to, it promotes a more open culture.
 This openness will provide you with insights, thoughts, and ideas that you may not have had access to otherwise.

-Steers employees into focusing on specific topics and areas of working life – asking questions about areas as diverse as training, communal areas or their own personal well-being allows the employee to reflect on any issues.
+Steers employees into focusing on specific topics and areas of working life – asking questions about areas as diverse as training, communal areas, or employee wellbeing allows staff to reflect on any issues.
 This can encourage good habits and mindfulness about their relationships with colleagues, professional attitude, and personal growth.

 In order to act on the goodwill generated by this process, it’s critical that the feedback is acted on.
 Without changes generated from these surveys, engagement and interaction with any similar future initiatives will likely plummet.